ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ## Repository and Database

 The repository for the articles has moved to [CEC.Database Repository](https://github.com/ShaunCurtis/CEC.Database).
-[CEC.Blazor GitHub Repository](https://github.com/ShaunCurtis/CEC.Blazor) is obselete and will be removed.
+You can use it as a template for developing your own applications.
+Previous repositories are obselete and will be removed.

 There's a SQL script in /SQL in the repository for building the database.
+The application can use either a real SQL database or an in-memory SQLite database.

 [You can see the Server and WASM versions of the project running here on the same site](https://cec-blazor-database.azurewebsites.net/).

 ## Objective

-Before diving into specifics, our goal is to be able to declare a UI controller service something like this:
+Before diving into specifics, our goal is to get the library code to a point were declaring a UI controller service is as simple as this:

 ```csharp
     public class WeatherForecastControllerService : FactoryControllerService<WeatherForecast>